nobody-famous/alive/README-dev.md

 * `npm` JavaScript package manager
 * `tsc` TypeScript compiler

+The rest of this document assumes the command-line use of `git`.
+You may prefer a different tool (including VSCode).

 ### Acquiring the Code

 Alive development is done on a fork of the repository.
-Pull Requests (PRs) are made from a branch in the fork into the Alive repository.
+Pull Requests (PRs) are made from a branch in that fork into the Alive repository.

 * [Create a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo)